New South Wales: 1901 to 1945

 The first post-federation NSW governments were Progressive or Liberal Reform and implemented a range of social reforms with Labor support.
 Women won the right to vote in NSW elections in 1902, but were ineligible to stand for parliament until 1918.
 Labor increased its parliamentary representation in every election from 1904 before coming to power in 1910 with a majority of one seat.

 The outbreak of the First World War in 1914 saw more NSW volunteers for service than the federal authorities could handle, leading to unrest in camps as recruits waited for transfer overseas.
-In 1916 NSW premier William Holman and a number of his supporters were expelled from the Labor party over their support for military conscription.
+In 1916, the premier, William Holman, and a number of his supporters were expelled from the Labor Party over their support for military conscription.
 Holman subsequently formed a Nationalist government which remained in power until 1920.
-Despite a huge victory for Holman's pro-conscription Nationalists in the elections of March 1917, a second referendum on conscription held in December that year was defeated in New South Wales and nationally.
+Despite a huge victory for Holman's pro-conscription Nationalists in the elections of March 1917, a second conscription referendum held in December that year was defeated in New South Wales and nationally.

 Following the war, NSW governments embarked on large public works programs including road building, the extension and electrification of the rail network and the construction of the Sydney Harbour Bridge.
 The works were largely funded by loans from London, leading to a debt crisis after the onset of the Great Depression in 1929.
-New South Wales was hit harder by the depression than other states, and by 1932 one third of union members in the state were unemployed, compared with 20 per cent nationally.
+New South Wales was hit harder by the depression than other states, and by 1932, one-third of union members in the state were unemployed, compared with 20 per cent nationally.